Blog

 By the time of the second harvest, the pattern was unmistakable: high levels of residual nitrogen remained in the soil, representing a valuable resource that could be better utilised by the following crop or a well-timed cover crop.

-This insight confirmed what the team had long suspected — that there were opportunities to grow lettuces and salads with greater nitrogen efficiency than before.
-The Paul-Tech data didn’t just validate the idea; it provided the clear, quantitative evidence needed to plan with confidence.
+This insight confirmed what the team had long suspected.
+There were opportunities to grow lettuces and salads with greater nitrogen efficiency than before.
+Paul-Tech’s data did not just support the idea.
+It delivered clear, measurable evidence that allowed the team to plan with confidence.

 Putting insight into action